yaoyao-liu/meta-transfer-learning/README.md

 ### 𝒎𝒊𝒏𝒊ImageNet

 The 𝑚𝑖𝑛𝑖ImageNet dataset was proposed by [Vinyals et al.](http://papers.nips.cc/paper/6385-matching-networks-for-one-shot-learning.pdf) for few-shot learning evaluation.
 Its complexity is high due to the use of ImageNet images but requires fewer resources and infrastructure than running on the full [ImageNet dataset](https://arxiv.org/pdf/1409.0575.pdf).
 In total, there are 100 classes with 600 samples of 84×84 color images per class.
-These 100 classes are divided into 64, 16, and 20 classes respectively for sampling tasks for meta-training, meta-validation, and meta-test.To generate this dataset from ImageNet, you may use the repository [𝑚𝑖𝑛𝑖ImageNet tools](https://github.com/y2l/mini-imagenet-tools).
+These 100 classes are divided into 64, 16, and 20 classes respectively for sampling tasks for meta-training, meta-validation, and meta-test.
+To generate this dataset from ImageNet, you may use the repository [𝑚𝑖𝑛𝑖ImageNet tools](https://github.com/y2l/mini-imagenet-tools).

 ### Fewshot-CIFAR100